BenjaminTuckerInstitute/Liberty/2/10/liberty.md

 Gratieffski, Klemenko, Boutsevitsch, and Slatopolski are charged with complicity in the execution of the Czar.

-TelatolF, Steplmnovitsch, Madame louschkova, and the others arc simply accused of having been engaged in propu-gandism.
+Telatoff, Stephanovitsch, Madame Fouschkova, and the others are simply accused of having been engaged in propagandism.

 The first hearing is thus described by the correspondent of the “Dix-Neuvième Siècle”: